-Cartels Comparative Guide - Anti-trust/Competition Law - Turkey
+Cartels Comparative Guide

 5.1 Is a leniency programme in place in your jurisdiction?
 If so, how does this function?

 The Regulation on Active Cooperation sets out the main principles of immunity and leniency mechanisms.
-The Turkish Competition Authority (TCA) has also published the Guidelines on Explanation of the Regulation on Active Cooperation to provide guidance on the application of the leniency programme.
+The Competition Authority has also published the Guidelines on Explanation of the Regulation on Active Cooperation to provide guidance on the application of the leniency programme.

-A cartel member may apply for leniency until the investigation report has been officially served on it.
+A cartel member or a cartel facilitator may apply for leniency until the investigation report has been officially served on it.
 Depending on the timing of the application, the applicant may benefit from full immunity or a fine reduction.

-The first cartel member to file an appropriately prepared application for leniency before the investigation report is officially served may benefit from full immunity.
+The first cartel member or a cartel facilitator to file an appropriately prepared application for leniency before the investigation report is officially served may benefit from full immunity.
 Employees and managers of the first applicant can also benefit from the full immunity granted to the applicant firm.
 However, the applicant must meet several conditions to receive full immunity from all charges.
 One of these is not to be the coercer of the reported cartel.
-If this is the case (ie, if the applicant forced the other cartel members to participate in the cartel), the applicant firm and its employees may receive only a fine reduction of between 33% and 100%.
+If this is the case (ie, if the applicant forced the other cartel members to participate in the cartel), the applicant firm may receive only a fine reduction of between 33% and 55%, while its employees may receive a fine reduction of between 33% and 100%.
 The other conditions are as follows:

 - The applicant must submit information and evidence in respect of the alleged cartel, including: